Stueckelberg interferometry using periodically driven spin-orbit coupled Bose-Einstein condensates: Engineering a spin-resolved Stueckelberg atom interferometer

-In our experiments, a fraction of the ultracold atoms, denoted by $f_{np}$, do not participate in the Stueckelberg interference due to non-adiabatic initial state preparation.
-In addition, since the BEC is released from its confining potential at the start of transport it experiences a non-uniform acceleration due to atom-atom interactions about the central acceleration, $\alpha_{F}$, created by the applied force.
-The non-uniform acceleration is modeled by assuming a Gaussian BEC acceleration distribution of $n(\alpha)=\frac{1}{\sqrt{2\pi}\sigma_{\alpha} } \exp \left[-(\alpha-\alpha_F)^2/(2 \sigma_{\alpha}^2) \right]$.
+A fraction of the atoms did not participate in the Stueckelberg interference in our experiments, likely due to non-adiabatic initial state preparation in the modulation-dressed band.
+This fraction is treated as a fitting parameter $f_{np}$.
+In addition, the BEC may experience a non-uniform acceleration distribution about $\alpha_{F}$ due to atom-atom interactions.
+The non-uniform acceleration is assumed to follow a Gaussian distribution, $n(\alpha)=\frac{1}{\sqrt{2\pi}\sigma_{\alpha} } \exp \left[-(\alpha-\alpha_F)^2/(2 \sigma_{\alpha}^2) \right]$.
 The values used in this paper for $\sigma_{\alpha}$ are consistent with numerically calculated solutions of the Gross-Pitaevski equation using a variational method with Gaussian ansatz and parameters similar to these experiments \cite{Olson_PRA_2013a}.
 Accounting for $n(\alpha)$ and the non-participating fraction, the total spin polarization is calculated:

 Including both these effects, we obtain excellent agreement with the experiment.
-This agreement is particularly notable given the period of the modulation is approximately only an order of magnitude shorter than the duration of the experiment, but verifies a time-averaged, dressed-state analysis for the eigenlevels can be used to model our experiments.
+This agreement with a time-averaged modulation-dressed state picture for the eigenlevels is notable as the period of the modulation is approximately only an order of magnitude shorter than the duration of the experiment \footnote{It should also be noted that modulating the Raman coupling heats the atoms.
+For $\Omega_M/\Omega_0=0.4$, this heating rate was measured to be less than $\approx2$ nK per ms. So given that our critical temperature is $\approx100$ nK and our experiments here last only 1.5 ms, this additional heating does not significantly harm our ability to see interference fringes or explore the spin-momentum locked ground modulation-dressed band.}.